Considerations When Selecting a Network Performance Management Solution

 This term may have originated with improving cockpit effectiveness in an aircraft, but it certainly applies to networking.

 Network teams need situational awareness in large part to know what NOT to pay attention to.
 Whatever is left must contain the problem.
 The driving technology behind situational awareness is advanced visualization.
-The best solutions go far beyond quickly generic data in basic charts and graphs, instead of presenting the deluge of comprehensive data from complex, hybrid networks in a format that maps to the mental model of today’s network engineer.
+The best NPMD solutions go far beyond quickly generic data in basic charts and graphs, instead of presenting the deluge of comprehensive data from complex, hybrid networks in a format that maps to the mental model of today’s network engineer.
 This level of visualization allows teams to focus on what matters and resolve issues much faster than just digging through data.

 2. Capacity planning.

 It used to be adequate to do capacity planning on a per-WAN link basis, but that simply doesn’t cut it today.
 Teams need to assess available bandwidth, analyze bandwidth usage across applications, and prioritize bandwidth allocation, especially for a NetOps team responsible for dealing with high-priority application performance and QoS management across the entire organization.

 Device data – like NetFlow and SNMP – is critical for situational awareness and topology mapping, but what about the parts of the network where flow isn’t available?
 That’s where wire data – the ability to generate metadata directly from the traffic – comes in.
 But because wire data doesn’t require saving packets, a third data source, packet data, is needed if to get to the root cause of certain problems.